Warl-0c/Warl-0c/README.md

 - 👋 Hi, I’m @Warl-0c
-- I’m interested in getting rich by programming
+- I’m interested in programming
 - I’m currently learning Python on my own and also going thru college studying BCA
 - I’m looking to collaborate with no one right now